How to check tyre pressures

-You may want to check your tyre pressures when you are refueling, most petrol stations have machines in place to do this.
-However it is worth noting that these may not be calibrated and may not give a completely accurate reading, if in any doubt ask the forecourt attendant when they were last calibrated.
+You may want to check your tyre pressures when you are refuelling, and most filling stations have machines in place to do this.
+Using the air pumps available on most forecourts, you can check your tyre pressure and refill if needed.
+However, it is worth noting that these may not be calibrated and may not give a completely accurate reading.
+If in any doubt, ask the forecourt attendant when they were last calibrated.

-If you have any questions or you would rather have one of our technicians under take a check, don’t hesitate to call into any of our centres and we will be pleased to help.
+If you have any questions such as what is my tyre pressure? or you would rather have one of our technicians undertake a check, please don’t hesitate to call into any of our centres and we will be pleased to help.

-All reputable garages will be pleased to check your tyre pressures without charge.
+All reputable garages will be happy to check your tyre pressures without charge.

-Your tyre pressure may be measured in either scale and tyre pressures are normally shown in both formats.
-Be cautious do not fill your vehicle to the PSI level if using the Bar scale on your pressure monitor
+Your tyre pressure can be measured in either Bar or PSI, and tyre pressures are normally shown in both formats.
+Be cautious do not inflate your tyres to the PSI level if using the Bar scale on your pressure monitor!

 Tyre Pressure Monitoring Systems (TPMS)

-Since November 2012 Tyre Pressure Monitoring Systems TPMS have been legally required on any vehicle sold in the European Union.
-Many cars sold before this time had TPMS fitted before.
-TPMS systems work on a range of different systems and should you have a problem a warning light will normally flash on your dash board.
+Since November 2012, Tyre Pressure Monitoring Systems (TPMS) have been legally required on any vehicle sold in the European Union.
+Many cars sold before this time had TPMS fitted.
+TPMS systems work on a range of different systems and should you have a problem, a warning light will normally flash on your dashboard.

 Bridgestone, Falken, Pirelli and Sumitomo all produce run-flat tyres, that will continue in service even though pressure has been lost.
-Our qualified fitters can advise on the use of run-flat tyres with TPMS, and give specific advice for the make and model of car you drive and the type of tyres you want to fit.
+Our qualified fitters can advise on the use of run-flat tyres with TPMS and give specific advice for the make and model you drive and the type of tyres you want to fit.

 Note that a faulty TPMS system, or one that doesn’t work at all, will lead to an MOT failure.
 The Government’s Driver and Vehicle Standards Agency (DVSA) has a useful reference checklist of the MOT tests , including the test for a working TPMS for any vehicle used on or after 01/01/2012.